RajahLone/deflate.ldg/README.md

 Library using the LDG system and the zlib functions (crc32, deflate and inflate algorithms, etc).

 Used by:
-– KK Commander to handle PKZIP archives (zip, unzip).
+..* KK Commander to handle PKZIP archives (zip, unzip).
-– Troll and Crésus to create backup archives (zip).
+..*Troll and Crésus to create backup archives (zip).

 Other programs can use it, please read the how-to and functions calls in the st-guide documentation and exemple.